RizAli/Travis_Test/README.md

 Step 2
-Use webhook turned the repository on
+On github using webhook turned the repository on